 Shaw is one of Canada’s biggest network companies and a significant player in residential communications services.
-It owns over 860000 kilometres of fibre broadband that reached 55% of the Canadian population.
+It owns over 860000 kilometres of fibre broadband that reaches 55% of the Canadian population.
 Shaw provides broadband, WiFi, digital phone, satellite TV, and content services to its 7 million customers.
 The company generates 78% of its income from fixed-line services and the rest from wireless services.

-Shaw Communications has had a stable dividend payout history for the past 20 and has grown dividends at 3.6% annually over that period.
+Shaw Communications has had a stable dividend payout history for the past 20 and has grown dividends by 3.6% annually over that period.
 However, there are phases when the company does not increase dividends due to the capital-intensive nature of communications network infrastructure.
 Shaw Communications has returned 38% over the past five years and has a dividend yield of 3.25%.

 Parkland Corporation (TSE: PKI) (Sector – Energy)

 Parkland Corporation is one of Canada’s biggest fuel retailers, distributors, and marketers.
 The company operates a portfolio of retail fuel stations with convenience stores and a distribution and storage network for fuel and ancillaries.
-Parkland is the distribution partner of North America’s most prominent names in Energy like Chevron and Esso.
+Parkland is the distribution partner of North America’s most prominent names in Energy, like Chevron and Esso.

-The company gets 38% of earnings from Canada, 20% from international markets, 6% from the United States, and 36% from the supply.
+The company gets 38% of its earnings from Canada, 20% from international markets, 6% from the United States, and 36% from the supply.